EvanIMK/BHOP-Server/README.md

 ## DATABASE
 Map zones and tiers database files for over 2000 maps, including all the latest and private maps.
+<br>sneaK has made a script to import the zones into an existing zones database.
+[Here](https://gist.github.com/sneak-it/333d8e8631d25abe37b0ac8f832fa325)

 ## WEB
 An updated stats page that works with the latest version of BhopTimer.